 Here are a few highlights of the benefits this community received from the Clinton County Community Foundation, Inc.:

-- Since 1968, $471,716 in grants has been approved for local libraries including Friendship Community Center, Beech Creek and the Renovo Branch of the Ross Library.
+- Since 1968, grants also have been approved for local libraries including Friendship Community Center, Beech Creek and the Renovo Branch of the Ross Library.

-- In 2018 because of the strong support that the Foundation has received, we were able to award over $287,000 to Clinton County not-for-profit organizations.
+- In 2023, because of the strong support that the Foundation received, we were able to award $592,000 to 61 not-for-profit organizations serving Clinton County.

-Change has come to our country and community.
-The Clinton County Community Foundation, Inc. has echoed many of our society's transformations.
+Change has come to our country and our community.
+And the Clinton County Community Foundation, Inc. has adapted to better serve our residents.

 We have also established guidelines for named funds.
 These permanent funds are to memorialize the Donor or the Donor's loved ones.
-Initial funding must be at $25,000.
-Eternal distributions from these funds may be either for general charitable purposes of for Donor designated charitable purposes such as a college scholarship, maintaining a church building or library, funding drama at the Millbrook Playhouse or recreational programs at the Lock Haven Area YMCA and the Western Clinton Recreational Facility in Renovo Borough.
-For more information on how you can set up a permanent charitable fund named after you or a loved family member call the Foundation office at 570-748-2481.
+Initial funding must be at $25,000 and can be provided via a schedule.
+Eternal distributions from these funds may be either for general charitable purposes of for Donor-designated charitable purposes.
+Examples include scholarships; maintaining a church building or library; funding drama at the Millbrook Playhouse, or recreational programs at the Lock Haven Area YMCA and the Western Clinton Recreation Center.

-We hope you enjoy reading about how far we have come and will consider how the Clinton County Community Foundation, Inc. can help you reach out to provide a better future for all our residents.
+We hope you enjoy reading about how far we have come and will consider how the Clinton County Community Foundation, Inc. can help you pay it forward to help enhance the lives of all of our residents.

 The Clinton County Community Foundation, Inc. - a Legacy of Hope for Today and Tomorrow.